Skip to content

 CONTENTS

-If you’ve got a WordPress site and you want to learn more about why and how to improve its performance, then you’ve come to the right place.
-No need to be a WordPress whizz kid here, we’ll cover everything you need to know about optimising your WordPress website in an easy-to-understand way, so you can make sure your page loading time isn’t holding you back.
-So, let’s get to it.
+No need to be a WordPress whizz kid here, we’ll cover everything you need to know about optimizing your WordPress website in an easy-to-understand way, so you can make sure your page loading time isn’t holding you back.

 what is optimising site for speed

-Why does my WordPress site need to be fast anyway?
+Why Does my WordPress Site Need to be Fast Anyway?

 Aside from providing a better user experience for your visitors, there are several benefits to improving your site’s loading speed: